-Students who are not limited in their English proficiency and who wish to increase their proficiency in Spanish in certain subject matter areas such as accounting, secretarial skills, business, etc., should also be informed of the bilingual program offerings and/or encouraged to speak to instructors or staff members of the bilingual program area.
+Students who are not limited in the English proficiency and who wish to increase their proficiency in Spanish in certain subject matter areas such as accounting, secretarial skills, business, etc. should also be informed of the bilingual program offerings and/or encouraged to speak to instructors or staff members of the bilingual program area.
 These students do not have to read Spanish; they merely have to understand and speak some Spanish.
-Taking bilingual program courses will help them improve their proficiency in Spanish while learning course content.
-Learning terminology in Spanish in particular subject matter areas such as accounting, secretarial studies, education, business, etc., provides them with additional marketable, saleable skills.
+Taking bilingual program courses will help them improve their proficiency in particular subject matter areas such as accounting secretarial studies, education, business, etc., provides them with additional marketable saleable skills.